 A standard, system-wide approach to the agreements and indemnities applying to research projects conducted in WA Health is in place.
 For further information regarding the governance of research projects within WA Health refer to the WA Health Research Governance Framework.

 Consistent with other jurisdictions, WA Health uses the Medicines Australia (MA) and Medical Technology Association of Australia (MTAA) template agreements.
 Each of these agreements provides for amendments to be made to the terms presented in the body of the agreement.
 WA Health has specified a number of amendments to be included in the relevant schedule to the agreement, in line with WA Government legal and legislative policy and guidelines.
+These agreements were updated in March - May 2017.

 A standard, system-wide approach to the agreements and indemnities applying to research projects conducted in WA Health is in place.
 For further information regarding the governance of research projects within WA Health refer to the WA Health Research Governance Framework.
 WA Health has research agreements available for research projects not involving clinical trials, clinical investigations or registries.